Yoga classes at the AUR Club are taking place on campus every Monday and Tuesday, while Pilates takes place on Wednesdays.

 Yoga and Pilates boost both the brain and the body, making it the perfect exercise for students.
 Below are just a few of the many benefits of these practices.

-- Exercise boosts the production of new brain cells and protecting existing cells, aiding memory and learning.
+- Exercise boosts the production of new brain cells and protects existing cells, aiding memory and learning.
 People also have significantly superior brain function after a mindful movement practice like Pilates or Yoga compared to aerobic exercise.

 - Learning new movements in Yoga and Pilates challenges both the body and the mind.

-- Yoga and Pilates activate the core, which in turn activates the nervous system, resulting in better communication between the brain and the body, with the added bonuses of stress-relief and mood boosting.
+- Yoga and Pilates activate the core, which in turn activates the nervous system, resulting in better communication between the brain and the body, with the added bonuses of stress relief and mood-boosting.